Mike-Kirkpatrick/fantasy-football-analyses/README.md

-# Fantasy Football Analyses
+# Fantasy Football Analyses 2018

 Web scrape our NFL Fantasy Football league and analyze multiple seasons of data.

 # TO DO
-- Make gant chart for seasons participated
+- Make gantt chart for seasons participated
 - Save final data sets
+- Scatterplot of points for and points against
+- For every plot, state which direction they want to see their name (top or bottom)

 ### Brief Introduction
 - Time Period